Management 3.0 Workout

 Games and Exercises

-Each topic includes at least one game or exercise where people put into practice the ideas of the course in groups of five or six people.
+M3.0 has a series of games and exercises where people can put into practice the ideas of the course in groups of five or six people.
 Sometimes people play as different managers against each other.
 Sometimes they act together as one manager, sharing their thoughts while working on a problem.

 The exercises include Personal Maps, Team Diversity, Method Map, Biggest Challenge, Complexity Thinking, Moving Motivators, The Ellen Game, Delegation Poker, Agile Goal Setting, Metrix Matrix, Meddlers, Change Agent, Celebration Grid and Kudo Cards.

 Every activity ends with a debrief and a discussion, so that people can relate what they've learned to their own situation, and bring up questions and experiences to be addressed by the whole group.